 - DVB-H – Digital Video Broadcast – Handheld.
 A mobile broadcast technology that allows for the digital terrestrial broadcast of live television channels to a mobile phone.

-- 3G/UMTS – Universal Mobile Telecommunications System; theoretical top speed: 384 Kbps
+- 3G/UMTS – 3G is the third-generation technology standard for broadband cellular networks; UMTS stands for Universal Mobile Telecommunications System; theoretical top speed: 384 Kbps

 - 3.5G/HSDPA – High Speed Data Packet Access; theoretical top speed: 7.2 Mbps